UTS-eResearch/ro-crate-excel/README.md

 | ----        | --------------------------------- |
 | author      | ["Peter Sefton", http://ptsefton.com] |

-These values will be interpreted as references, omitting the quotes will cause a value to be interpreted as a strings.
+These values will be interpreted as references, omitting the quotes will cause a value to be interpreted as a string.

 ### Embedding JSON